 The goals are to get as good a reconstructed continuous-time signal as possible, using as few bits/second as possible.

-Example continued: The interpolated output of the digital-to-analog converter $\hat{x}(t)$.

-B. Signal recovery (noise reduction)
+Example continued: The interpolated output of the digital-to-analog converter $\hat{x}(t)$. (plot to be shown here) B. Signal recovery (noise reduction)